martinkuhn94/PALSYN/README.md

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+## Funding
+This research is funded by the German Federal Ministry of Education and Research (BMBF) and NextGenerationEU (European Union) in the project KI-AIM under the funding code 16KISA115K.